-Hewlett-Packard squeaked by Dell to become the top PC shipper worldwide for the third quarter, however, Dell retained its lead in the U.S. market by a comfortable margin, according to the research firms IDC and Gartner.
+New York - Hewlett-Packard squeaked by Dell to become the top PC shipper worldwide for the third quarter, however Dell retained its lead in the U.S. market by a comfortable margin, according to the research firms IDC and Gartner.

-Domestically, Dell lost a few points of market share to HP and saw its shipment numbers fall, with IDC showing a 6.7 percent fall off compared with the third quarter last year.
+Domestically Dell lost a few points of market share to HP and saw its shipment numbers fall with IDC showing a 6.7 percent fall off compared to the third quarter last year.
 Gartner had Dell down 7.1 percent.
 Despite this both research firms firmly placed Dell on the top of their lists.

-Apple was the big winner for the quarter, grabbing an extra point of market share on unit shipment increases in the 30 percent range, according to the research firms.
-IDC credited the strong growth to Apple's shift to Intel processors.
-Toshiba scored very well on Gartner's study, boosting shipment numbers 22.3 percent and gaining about 1.5 percent market share.
-IDC was less flattering showing 7.6 percent growth and a sub-1 percent market share increase.
+Apple was the big winner for the quarter grabbing an extra point of market share on unit shipment increases in the 30 percent range, according to the research firms.
+IDC credited the strong growth to Apple’s shift to Intel processors.
+Toshiba scored very well on Gartner’s study boosting shipment numbers 22.3 percent and gaining about 1.5 percent market share.
+IDC was less flattering showing 7.6 percent growth and a less than 1 percent market share increase.

 Gateway was essentially flat on both reports.